roshi-bushido/inspector-gadget/README.md

 - Inspector Gadget: this a grails + bootstrap based web console for you to administrate your Jobs.
 - Clients: the clients projects holds all language specific clients.
 Currently only supporting Java.
 - Samples: Java based examples for the Java SDK.

+## TODO
+- Complete base documentation for the projects